 Here’s a look at the key predators that impact waterfowl production.

-Raccoons Raccoons generally don’t actively target duck nests, but they’re happy to eat most or all of a clutch when they happen upon one.
+Raccoons Raccoons generally don’t actively search for duck nests, but they’re happy to eat most or all of a clutch when they happen upon one.
 And happen upon them they do, in their travels along prairie wetland edges, farmland ditches and other places breeding ducks nest.
 They’ll eat ducklings, too, although their consumption of eggs is far more detrimental to the fall flight.
 Notably, raccoons are not native to all of the prairie pothole region, and ducks didn’t have to contend with them in prairie Canada until about the 1950s.

 Coyotes Many assume that coyotes are public enemy No. 1 for nesting ducks, given their size and abundance.
 While they will eat ducklings, scavenge eggs and kill any hens they manage to catch, they also drive away foxes and other preeminent breeding duck predators.
-Thus, while coyotes have a net negative impact on breeding ducks, the losses are somewhat offset by the coyotes’ displacement of more aggressive nest raiders.
+Thus, while coyotes can have a negative impact on breeding ducks, the losses are somewhat offset by the coyotes’ displacement of more aggressive nest raiders.

 USFWS National Digital Library